Francisca-Heii/online-store-app/README.md

 ## *INSPIRE SECOND-HAND FURNITURE*
 ---
 This is an e-commerce web application, created for the purposes of satisfying the requirements for the Code Institute Full Stack Development Course Milestone Project 4.
-The goal of the application is to sell quality second-hand furniture at unbeatable prices in Ireland and Northern Ireland.
-Our Office is currently based in Dublin and looking forward to expand to Northern Ireland.
-At Inspire Furniture, we have a huge variety of second-hand beds, wardrobes, bedroom furniture, sofas, dining tables, dining chairs, lightings, TV units, and many more.
+The goal of the application is to sell quality furniture at unbeatable prices in Ireland and Northern Ireland.
+At Supreme Furniture, we have a huge variety of beds, wardrobes, bedroom furniture, sofas, dining tables, dining chairs, lightings, TV units, and many more.

 This website is only for educational purposes and the stripe functionality is set up to only accept the test card details, please don't enter your personal card details.

 ### The business goals of this website are: